jj-mock/jj-docs/docs/quick-start.md

 ## Flexibility in Deployment

 Since JJ uses HTTP for client-server communication, it offers extreme flexibility in deployment options.
-You can run all the components—mock server, application under test, and test script—in a single process, separate threads, or even distribute them across multiple machines.
+You can run all the components — mock server, application under test, and test script — in a single process, separate threads, or even distribute them across multiple machines.
 This makes it a great fit for both small and large-scale testing environments.